UMD-CS-STICs/HackTheClass/week/5/challenges/README.md

 Your task is to show Mark that he still has work to do!
 Use Metasploit with CVE-2014-0160 to find Mark's password, locate the flag and (try to) crack the easter egg!

+*Note:* Once you have found the username, password, and flag (or have cracked the easter egg), you have completed the challenge.
+No need to look for a hidden admin panel to the Briong server.

 Let us know if you are having trouble connecting to the class Metasploit console.